 6. Kishor VaigyaniK Sammelan: To be announced (Venue will be announced shortly)

 Different levels of Congress: National Children‘s Science Congress is organized in three levels where the child scientists and their project works are screened under common evaluation criteria.
-The evaluation of the project is done for its innovativeness, simplicity and practicality.
-On the basis of the merit of the project is selected for the next level.
-The three levels are as follows:

 - Block /district level Science Project Competitions

 The District/Block level Congress is the first level in which projects compete with one another and are screened for presentation at the State level Congress, which is the second level.

 Projects as per State-wise quota (indicated at Annexure- I) are selected from the State level for the Grand Finale – the National Children‘s Science Congress.
 Seven to eight lakh child scientists participate at various levels from the States and the Union Territories.